top of page

 Consulting engagement

-Grantees, in turn, typically spend 4–6 hours of meeting time plus 4–8 hours of homework time per month on these capacity-strengthening projects.
+Grantees, in turn, typically spend 4–6 hours of meeting time and 4–8 hours of homework time per month on these capacity-strengthening projects.

 Our grant package